mbkumar/f90wrap_cmake_demo/README.md

 ## Pending Issues
-1. One of the intermediate library is not seamlessly loaded with user intervention.
+1. One of the intermediate library is not seamlessly loaded with out user intervention.
 Add the directory of installation to $LD_LIBRARY_PATH.
 The directory of the installation can be found from
 ```bash
 python -c "import cylinder; print(cylinder.__path__)"